-Net Change in Fund Balances - total governmental funds \$ 743,692 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
+Net Change in Fund Balances - total governmental funds \$ 188,574 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report outlays for capital assets as expenditures because such outlays use current financial resources.
 In contrast, the Statement of Activities reports only a portion of the outlay as expense.
 The outlay is allocated over the assets' estimated useful lives as depreciation expense for the period.
-This is the amount by which capital outlays of \$2,280,545 was more than depreciation of \$1,430,037 in the current period.
-850,508 In the statement of activities, only the loss on the sale of capital assets is reported.
-However, in the governmental funds, the proceeds from the sale increase financial resources.
-Thus, the change in net position differs from the change in fund balance by the cost of the capital assets sold.
-(13,329) Governmental funds report debt proceeds as current financial resources.
+Capital Outlays \$ 8 543,406 Depreciation [7 738,852) (195,446) Governmental funds report debt proceeds as current financial resources.
 In contrast, the Statement of Activities treats such issuance of debt as a liability.
 Governmental funds report repayment of debt as an expenditure.
 In contrast, the Statement of Activities treats such repayments as a reduction in long-term liabilities.
-This is the amount by which proceeds exceeded re-payments in the current period.
-Refunding bonds issued Premium on refunding bonds issued Note payable issued Principal repayments \$ (935,000) (21,036) (146,000) 285,919 400 400 Payment to escrow agent for refunding Some expenses reported in the Statement of Activities do not require the use of current 918,250 - 102,133 financial resources and these are not reported as expenditures in governmental funds.
-Change in Net Position of Governmental Activities \$ (17,398) 1,665,606
+This is the amount by which repayments exceeded proceeds in the current period.
+Principal repayments 235,356 Accrued interest Amortization of premium (33,440) (12,767) 2,103 Amortization of deferred credit on refunding 454 (43,650) Change in Net Position of Governmental Activities \$ 184,834